2008 Mumbai attacks: Trial of Ajmal Kasab

+Trial of Zabiuddin Ansari

+Zabiuddin Ansari, also known as Abu Hamza, a radicalized Indian national working for the Lashkar-e-Taiba, who was extradited from Saudi Arabia in June 2012, was interrogated by authorities in India on his role in the attack.
+While he revealed that the plot was planned for 2006 using Indian youth, the huge cache of arms and ammunition to be used for the attacks were seized in Aurangabad.
+On 2 August 2016, he was sentenced to life imprisonment in relation to the arms haul case by the special MCOCA court.

+In Absentia Trial of Hafiz Saeed and Co-conspirators

+In August 2026, the Mumbai Police initiated an "in absentia" trial against Hafiz Saeed, Zaki-ur-Rehman Lakhvi, Sajid Mir, Abu Alqama, Asim alias Abu Qahafa, and Major Abdur Rehman Pasha over their role in the attacks under Section 356 of the Bharatiya Nagarik Suraksha Sanhita.

 In Pakistan

 Indian and Pakistani police exchanged DNA evidence, photographs and items found with the attackers to piece together a detailed portrait of the Mumbai plot.
 Police in Pakistan arrested seven people, including Hammad Amin Sadiq, a homoeopathic pharmacist, who arranged bank accounts and secured supplies.
 Sadiq and six others began their formal trial on 3 October 2009 in Pakistan.
 Indian authorities said the prosecution stopped well short of top Lashkar leaders.
 In November 2009, Indian Prime Minister Manmohan Singh said that Pakistan had not done enough to bring the perpetrators of the attacks to justice.

 An eight-member commission comprising defence lawyers, prosecutors and a court official was allowed to travel to India on 15 March 2013 to gather evidence for the prosecution of seven suspects linked to the 2008 Mumbai attacks.
 However, the defence lawyers were barred from cross-examining the four prosecution witnesses in the case including Ajmal Kasab.
 On the eve of the first anniversary of 26/11, a Pakistani anti-terror court formally charged seven accused, including LeT operations commander Zaki ur Rehman Lakhvi.
 However, the actual trial started on 5 May 2012.
 The Pakistani court conducting trial of Mumbai attacks accused, reserved its judgement on the application filed by Lakhvi, challenging the report of the judicial panel, to 17 July 2012.
 On 17 July 2012, the court refused to take the findings of the Pakistani judicial commission as part of the evidence.
 However, it ruled that if a new agreement, which allows the panel's examination of witnesses, is reached, the prosecution may make an application for sending the panel to Mumbai.
-The Indian Government, upset over the court ruling, however, contended that evidence collected by the Pakistani judicial panel has evidential value to punish all those involved in the attack.
+The Indian government, upset over the court ruling, however, contended that evidence collected by the Pakistani judicial panel has evidential value to punish all those involved in the attack.
 On 21 September 2013, a Pakistani judicial commission arrived in India to carry out the investigation and to cross examine the witnesses.
 This is the second such visit: the one in March 2012 was not a success as its report was rejected by an anti-terrorism court in Pakistan due to lack of evidence.